rktech-de/Inkscape/README.md

 **09.04.2023**

-* fix some 1.1. related Issues (inkscape put all output in stderr and script stops)
+* Fix some 1.1. related Issues (inkscape put all output in stderr and script stops)

 **14.03.2022**

-- fix some 1.1. related Issues
+- Fix some 1.1. related Issues

 **12.03.2022**

-- adapted to work with 0.9x and 1.1.x (Tested with 0.92.5 and 1.1.2)
+- Adapted to work with 0.9x and 1.1.x (Tested with 0.92.5 and 1.1.2)

 **06.03.2022**